dragan717080/TauriNextProcessesManager/README.md

 pnpm dev
 ```

-This will load the Next.js frontend directly in a Tauri webview window, in addition to
+This will load the Next.js frontend directly in a Tauri webview window.
-starting a development server on `localhost:3000`, but Tauri is not supposed to run on a web server.

 ### Source structure